15 Incredible Things to Do in Egypt in 2025: History, Beaches & More

 10. Camp in the White Desert

-Camp Comfort: New glamping tents with solar power and local meals make camping easier for first-timers.
+Travel Tip: New glamping tents with solar power and Bedouin meals make camping more comfortable in 2025

 11. See the Abu Simbel Temples

-These rock temples, built by Ramses II, were moved stone-by-stone in the 1960s to avoid flooding.
-The statues are huge, and the interior is covered in carvings that tell ancient stories.
+These massive temples, built by Ramses II, were relocated stone-by-stone in the 1960s to save them from flooding.
+Their scale and detail are awe-inspiring.

 12. Ride a Felucca in Aswan